 - Window mode: takes a screenshot of the window you select by clicking or tapping on it

-- Free-form mode: allows you to use your mouse or touch to draw freely any form on your screen
+- Free-form mode: allows you to use your mouse or finger (for touch screen devices) to draw freely and capture any form on your screen

 You can select any screenshot mode you’d like to use before even taking a screenshot, but it’s not mandatory, as you can also switch between them during the actual screenshotting process.

 When you’re ready to take a screenshot in Windows 11, either press the + New button from the Snipping Tool window or use the Win + Shift + S keyboard shortcut.
 Then, your entire screen dims, and a small menu shows up at the top-center of the screen.
 There, you can switch between the four screenshotting options.